 10) What information do you hold about me and how do you keep it private?

 All information about you and your health will be kept private.
 The only people allowed to look at the information will be the doctors who are running the study, authorised staff at Oxford University and your hospital, and the regulatory authorities who check that the study is being carried out correctly.
-A privacy notice is on the study website (https://www.recoverytrial.net/study-faq/data-privacy).
+A privacy notice is on the study website (www.recoverytrial.net/study-faq/data-privacy).

 11) Do I have to take part?